-Outstanding awards designated as liability awards primarily consisted of Cash-Settled Stock Appreciation Rights ("cash-settled SARs"), where we intend to settle the awards in cash at the end of the vesting period.
-To value the cash-settled SARs, we utilize the Black-Scholes-Merton option pricing model ("Black-Scholes"), and record quarterly expense attributions of the awards based on estimates of the fair market value of the awards at the end of each quarter during the service period.
-The Black-Scholes model requires the input of highly subjective assumptions such as the expected stock price volatility.
+Outstanding awards designated as liability awards primarily consisted of Cash-Settled Stock Appreciation Rights ("cash-settled SARs"), where we intend to settle the remaining portion of the awards in cash on or before the August 15, 2019 payment deadline.
+To value the cash-settled SARs, we utilized the Black-Scholes-Merton option pricing model ("Black-Scholes"), and recorded quarterly expense attributions of the awards based on estimates of the fair market value of the awards at the end of each quarter during the service period.
+The Black-Scholes model required the input of highly subjective assumptions such as the expected stock price volatility.
 Additionally, we amended an award agreement for 1,500 performance shares for which the service component of the agreement was waived, which required reclassification as liability awards.
 These performance shares are marked to market on a quarterly basis, based on the closing price of our common stock on the last trading day of the quarter.